simparator/sadecedeneme/README.md

 ![decryption preview](./docs/decryption-preview.png)

+The decryption list can be configured in the `decryption.json` file on each server <br/>

 The decryption list for this specific server, each decryption has 3 required parameters :

 `encrypted` The character string the user must type to decrypt it<br/>